fahadatwork/fahadatwork/README.md

 - 💞️ I’m looking to collaborate on JavaScript and Python Projects with potential to change the world
 - 📫 How to reach me ?
 ASK...

-- ⚡ Fun fact: Pyramids are not build by Aliens ot ETs beacuse human that buit such marvels are doing amazing right now, just look at your computer CPU, its made out of sillicon which is a Rock!!!
+- ⚡ Fun fact: Pyramids are not build by Aliens ot ETs beacuse humans that buit such marvels are doing amazing right now, just look at your computer CPU, its made out of sillicon which is a Rock!!!

 <!---
 fahadatwork/fahadatwork is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.